Former teacher who made ‘adult’ video in classroom says she was kicked off OnlyFans

 On Nov.
 13, Peer announced on social media that her OnlyFans accounts were both deactivated and that she was blocked from making any other accounts.
 The account remained disabled as of this report.

-OnlyFans’ terms of service state that while they can give notice to content creators who are at risk of losing their accounts, the website also reserves the right to suspend or terminate accounts “immediately and without prior notice.”
+OnlyFans’ terms of service state that while they can give notice to content creators who risk losing their accounts, the website also reserves the right to suspend or terminate accounts “immediately and without prior notice.”

 While the website allows some users to create pornographic material for an audience for a subscription fee, it has rules that limit what adult content creators can do.